Mediatek-Cloud/MCS/key_concept/README.md

 - **string** — this data type represents a string, such as a message issued by the device.

-- **HEX** — this data type represents a hexadecimal value, such as the color used in an LED display (example to be confirmed).
+- **HEX** — this data type represents a hexadecimal value, such as the color used in an LED display.

-- **GPS** — this data type represents a geo-location identified by longitude, latitude and elevation in (what format is used?).
+- **GPS** — this data type represents a geo-location identified by longitude, latitude, elevation and related attributes.

 - **GPIO** — this data type represents a digital signal for a specific GPIO pin, such as HIGH on Pin 4.
-(While introduced for MT7681, presumably this data type could also be used to store values for the GPIO pins on 2502 or any other chipset?)

-- **PWM** — this data type represents a PWM signal delivered to a specific GPIO pin, such as ? on Pin 3 (As above, while introduced for MT7681 could this be used for data related to PWM on the 2502?)
+- **PWM** — this data type represents a PWM signal delivered to a specific GPIO pin, such as level 15 on Pin 3.

-(Are data formats arbitrary, for example, could the developer chose to store GPS longitude or latitude as a decimal or degree/minute/second value — that is I’m not seeing any specific data format definitions beyond the API defining each datapoint as timestamp + arbitrary number of data items.)

 ### Notifications

-In the development stage you can set certain data channels so they issue email notifications. (?
-Presumably this isn’t available for string data type for example – so we should list the data channels supported) Notifications can be set to trigger when:
+Notification will enable you to create criteria that trigger an email or cloud based notification to the Product own, you, and a list of other MCS users.
+Beta note: This feature is under development and presently enables you to set triggers on a specific channel and get an email notification, with ability to add additional user to the notified list.
+Triggers are available for:

-- data received on a channel is above or below a specified value (?
-Are notification sent each time the value received is above or below the set value or only on the first occurrence of the data going over or under the limit?
-Can you set multiple notifications per data channel, e.g. one for when the temperature goes over 20C and another when it goes under 0C?)
+- data received on a channel being above or below a specific value, which will issue a defined number of notifications while the data remains above or below the trigger value

-- each time the data value is changed on a Controller data channel. (?
-Meaning that, for example, if the notification is on a temperature setting channel, a notification is sent each time the set temperature is changed?)
+- each time the data value is changed on a Controller data channel.

-You define who will receive a notification by providing email addresses for a subscriber and owner.
-(What is the practical difference between subscriber and owner?
-Is the owner the developer who own the MCS account?)

 ### User privileges
-??
+This feature will enable you to give other MCS users various privileges to access the Product, such as the ability to view the Product settings, create a device and alike.
+Beta note: This feature hasn’t been implemented yet.

 ### Firmware

 After the product is released you can upload firmware updates to the sandbox.
 The sandbox will then detect all compatible devices and offer their users the option to update the devices’ firmware over the air.
-(?
-So you cannot update firmware during the development stage?
-In which case move under ‘Production Phase’)

 ### Manufacturing Info